Hillarys, Western Australia: Transport

+Hillarys is served by multiple different transport options.
+Transperth operate buses that traverse and run adjacent to the suburb connecting Whitfords, Warwick and Joondalup railway stations.
+Routes 441 and 442 runs through the suburb along Cook Ave and Waterford Dr respectively.
+Routes 460, 461 and 462 run adjacent to the suburb along Whitfords Ave before spurring off into the neighbouring suburb of Kallaroo.

+The suburb is serviced by an extensive pathway network which links to the costal shared path and the Mitchell Freeway Principle Shared Path.

-Hillarys is served by the 441, 442 and (previously) 452 Transperth buses travelling between Whitfords and Warwick railway stations on the Yanchep line.
-The 423 route from Warwick or Stirling.
+Previously, the suburb was serviced by the 452 Transperth bus, travelling between Whitfords and Warwick railway stations.

 Politics

 Hillarys is a reasonably affluent suburb with many "mortgage belt" families, and is one of the strongest bases in the northern suburban region for the Liberal Party at both federal and state elections.

 Hillarys is administered by the City of Joondalup although it was administered by the City of Wanneroo prior to the creation of the City of Joondalup in 1998.